nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

           "value": "<actual value of RelationshipAttribute>"
         }
       },
-      "sourceAttributeId": "<ID of LocalAttribute>",
+      "sourceAttributeId": "<ID of own shared RelationshipAttribute>",
       "thirdPartyAddress": "<address of third party>"
     }
   ]
 }
 ```

-The table of the [combinations and usage scenarios of the ShareAttributeRequestItem]({% link _docs_integrate/share-attributes-with-peer.md %}#combinations-and-usage-scenarios-of-shareattributerequestitem) contains further information on sharing RelationshipAttributes in different application scenarios.
+Further information on sharing RelationshipAttributes in different application scenarios is contained in the table of the [combinations and usage scenarios of the ShareAttributeRequestItem]({% link _docs_integrate/share-attributes-with-peer.md %}#combinations-and-usage-scenarios-of-shareattributerequestitem).

 ### Share multiple Attributes